timbrenetwork/www/faq.md

 A user can become a: Miner/Storage Provider/Bandwidth Provider/Indexer/Poster.

 ### Is it necessary to run a full node to contribute to Timbre?
-No. One can sign up as a simple user on an active indexer.
+No. One can sign up as a user on an active indexer.
 Each user gets 10000 Decibels as trial decibel balance to post/use the Timbre forum.

-### How often is a Timbre Block produced?
-The Timbre blockchain produces a new block every 5 seconds.

-### Is there a way to see the data stored on the Timbre Blockchain?
-Yes.
-Our application allows you to run a blockchain explorer in the browser to explore the data stored on the chain.
-Here’s a link(http://161.35.125.65:3000/explorer) to one of the blockchain explorers.

 ### Where is the content stored?
 To keep the block size as small as possible, the data is stored off-chain across Storage Providers.
 Storage Transactions called Deals are stored on the chain.